EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_05/Lecture_5.4.md

 **Figure 5.4.1:** Updated technodata for residential sector

-Notice that we need seperate rows for both `heatpump` and `gasboiler` even though we are only making a change in the `heatpumnp` capital cost.
+Notice that we need seperate rows for both `heatpump` and `gasboiler` even though we are only making a change in the `heatpump` capital cost.
 If we don't do this we will encounter an error.
 In between 2020 and 2040 we will get interpolation.

 # Summary